uiuniversal/ngu-carousel/libs/ngu/carousel/README.md

 Angular Universal carousel

-`Note: This carousel doesn't include any css. go and customize css for buttons, items except ngucarousel and ngucarousel-inner`
+`Note: This carousel doesn't include any CSS. go and customize CSS for buttons, items except ngucarousel and ngucarousel-inner`

 ## Demo